Police Arrest Seven Suspected Kidnappers in Kaduna, Recover Arms

 John Shiklam in Kaduna

-Seven suspected kidnappers terrorising some communities in Kaduna State have been arrested by the police.
+Seven suspected kidnappers terrorising communities in Kaduna State have been arrested by the police.

-The spokesman of the Kaduna State Police Command, Mohammed Jalige, said in a statement on Friday that the suspected kidnappers were arrested on Thursday in Lere Local Government Area of the state.
+Spokesman of the Kaduna State Police Command, Mohammed Jalige, said in a statement yesterday that the suspected kidnappers were arrested on Thursday in Lere Local Government Area of Kaduna State.

-He said arms and ammunition were recovered from them following a search.
+He said arms and ammunitions were recovered from them following a search.

 “Upon interrogation, the suspects confessed to have carried out series of kidnappings, culpable homicide and armed robberies in the said area.

-“When an immediate search was conducted on the suspects, an AK 47 rifle with 14 rounds of 7.62 X 39mm live ammunitions, one locally fabricated long range double-barrelled gun used for expending 12-guage live cartridges and one locally made pistol that uses 9mm live ammunition were recovered.”
+“When an immediate search was conducted on the suspects, an AK 47 rifle with 14 rounds of 7.62 X 39mm live ammunitions, one locally fabricated long range double-barrel gun used for expending 12-guage live cartridges and one locally made pistol that uses .9mm live ammunition were recovered.”

-He said: “The general area is presently calm and peaceful, while rigorous patrols and surveillance continue.”
+He said, “The general area is presently calm and peaceful, while rigorous patrols and surveillance continues.”

-Jalige said the Deputy Commissioner of Police, Mamman Giwa, commended the officers and men for the arrest and recoveries and “warned that any person with the thought of committing any form of crime should have a rethink or risk being neutralized or arrested by the well motivated operatives of the command”.
+Jalige said the Deputy Commissioner of Police, Mamman Giwa, commended the officers and men for the arrest and recoveries and “warned that any person with the thought of committing any form of crime should have a rethink or risk being neutralised or arrested by the well motivated operatives of the command.”

 The statement assured law abiding citizens in the state to go about their lawful businesses as a heavy deployment of police personnel had been made to all nooks and crannies of the state ahead of the Sallah celebrations.